TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ErrorAndExceptionHandling/Img-57Configuration/T3libErrorDebugexceptionhandler/Index.rst

   logging methods.

-- Logs exception messages to t3lib\_div::devlog() if “enable\_exceptionDLOG” is enabled (depending on the devlog extension used, this might require an existing DB connection).
+- Logs exception messages to t3lib\_div::devlog() if "enable\_exceptionDLOG" is enabled (depending on the devlog extension used, this might require an existing DB connection).

 - Logs exception messages to the sys\_log table.
 Logged errors are